DrNAMa/NetworkTrafficCSharpForm/README.md

       <br>
       <br>
   <h2> How to Set it Up? (assuming we're using visual studio)
+    <h3> When running the program, run it or visual studio as administrator<br>
     <h3> Right Click on NetworkTrafficCSharpForm >> Add >> New Item >> Service-based Database >> Name the database IPLogs.mdf <br>
-	 Create a new Table under this database and name it IPLog<br>
+    <h3> Create a new Table under this database and name it IPLog<br>
       <br>
-      Select ID, and under it's properties, expand Identiy Specification and make sure it is set true and 1's.
+      Select ID, and under it's properties, expand Identiy Specification and make sure it is set to true and 1's.
       <br>
       Insert Columns with these Headers and attributes.
       <br>